wedding photography tutorials

 - high-ISO bounce flash photography (Gaby & Mike)

-- high-ISO bounce flash photography (part 2) (Geeta & Andy)
+- wedding reception lighting with one flash (Geeta & Andy)

 A few years back, I would regularly use additional lighting to add extra light to the reception room, in order to avoid the dreaded black background which everything faded into.
 But I rarely do so these days, relying on higher ISO settings and wide apertures … and bounce flash.